-The Company accounts for acquisitions of entities that include inputs and processes and have the ability to create outputs as business combinations.
-Under the acquisition method of accounting, the total consideration is allocated to the tangible and identifiable intangible assets acquired and liabilities assumed based on their estimated fair values at the acquisition date.
+The Company accounts for business combinations using the acquisition method, which requires that the total consideration for each of the acquired business be allocated to the assets acquired and liabilities assumed based on their estimated fair values at the acquisition date.
 The excess of the purchase price over the fair values of these identifiable assets and liabilities is recorded as goodwill.
 During the measurement period, which may be up to one year from the acquisition date, the Company may record adjustments to the assets acquired and liabilities assumed with the corresponding offset to goodwill.

 In determining the fair value of assets acquired and liabilities assumed in a business combination, the Company used the income approach to value its most significant acquired asset.
-Significant assumptions relating to the Company's estimates in the income approach include base revenue, revenue growth rate, net of client attrition, projected gross margin, discount rates, rates of increase in operating expenses and the future effective income tax rates.
+Significant assumptions relating to the Company's estimates in the income approach include base revenue, revenue growth rate net of client attrition, projected gross margin, discount rates, projected operating expenses and the future effective income tax rates.
 The valuations of our acquired businesses have been performed by a third-party valuation specialist under the Company management's supervision.
 The Company believes that the estimated fair value assigned to the assets acquired and liabilities assumed are based on reasonable assumptions and estimates that marketplace participants would use.
 However, such assumptions are inherently uncertain and actual results could differ from those estimates.
 Future changes in our assumptions or the interrelationship of those assumptions may negatively impact future valuations.
 In future measurements of fair value, adverse changes in discounted cash flow assumptions could result in an impairment of goodwill or intangible assets that would require a non-cash charge to the consolidated statements of operations and may have a material effect on our financial condition and operating results.